Artistic Director and Encore Conductor

 Prep Choir Conductor & Music Literacy Instructor

 Mrs. Huyett began working with Phoenix Children’s Chorus in 2006.
 Her first role with the organization was as a Prep Choir parent and music literacy instructor.
 She became the Prep Choir director in 2008.

 Mrs. Huyett is originally from the mid-west but considers Arizona her home.
 She holds a Bachelor of Science in Music Education from the University of Iowa and a Master of Arts in Education: Administration and Supervision from the University of Phoenix.

-Lori first came on board with PCC in 1996 as the accompanist for the newly formed Encore Choir.
-Over the years, she has also worked as the Encore Choir Director, the Prep Choir and Concert Choir accompanist and has currently moved with Mr. Carpenter to assist and accompany the Encore Choir.
-She is also a Music Literacy Instructor for PCC.
+Lori Woods joined Phoenix Children’s Chorus in 1996 as the accompanist for the newly formed Encore Choir.
+Over the years, she has worked as the Encore Choir Director, the Prep, Concert, and Encore accompanists.
+She is currently enjoying working with Mrs. Paz in Bravo as her assistant.

 Concert Choir Accompanist & Music Literacy Instructor

 Jennifer Griffith has taught since 1997 for Noah Webster Schools in Mesa and Scottsdale where she teaches General Music, Orchestra and Ukulele, as well as Yearbook and Student Council.
 She also works with the Trevor G. Browne High School choir program as their collaborative pianist.
 Mrs. Griffith has taught private piano, voice, violin, and music theory lessons since 1988.
 She also performs with “Cinematic Pop”, a group that appeared on “America’s Got Talent”.
 Mrs. Griffith has been with the Phoenix Children’s Chorus since September 2000.
 Jennifer was married on 11-11-11 to her husband, Gravity and they live in Glendale with their three dogs.